SonicDMG/evals_in_langflow/README.md

 ![GitHub forks](https://img.shields.io/github/forks/SonicDMG/evals_in_langflow)
 ![GitHub stars](https://img.shields.io/github/stars/SonicDMG/evals_in_langflow)

-[Langflow](https://langflow.org/) agent evaluation framework with [LangSmith](https://www.langchain.com/langsmith) integration.
+[Langflow](https://langflow.org/) agent evaluation framework with integrations for multiple evaluation providers.

 ## 🌟 Overview

-`evals_in_langflow` is a framework for evaluating [Langflow](https://langflow.org/) agents using [LangSmith](https://www.langchain.com/langsmith).
+`evals_in_langflow` is a framework for evaluating [Langflow](https://langflow.org/) agents using providers like [LangSmith](https://www.langchain.com/langsmith) and [Arize](https://arize.com/).
 It provides a structured way to run, judge, and analyze agent outputs against datasets, making it easier to benchmark and improve your Langflow-based LLM applications.

 ## ✨ Features
 - Run agent evaluations against datasets
-- Integrate with [LangSmith](https://www.langchain.com/langsmith) for tracing and analytics
+- Integrate with multiple evaluation providers like [LangSmith](https://www.langchain.com/langsmith) and [Arize](https://arize.com/) for tracing and analytics
 - Configurable via environment variables
 - Supports both Python and TypeScript ignores for clean development